GITAI Inchworm Robot

 At its core, the inchworm robot is a powerful and reliable solution for maintenance, repairs, and scientific experiments in space.
 But what sets it apart from other robotics solutions is its unique modular design, which offers a range of benefits and features that make it an ideal choice for space operations.

-The arm itself is 2m long, 7 degrees of freedom, providing ample reach and flexibility for a wide range of applications.
+The arm itself is 2 m long with 7 degrees of freedom, providing ample reach and flexibility for a wide range of applications.
 But if you need even more reach, you can connect two inchworm robots together to create a longer arm, providing even more versatility in its use.

 Autonomus & Teleoperation